List of observances set by the Chinese calendar

 The traditional Chinese holidays are an essential part of harvests or prayer offerings.
 The most important Chinese holiday is the Chinese New Year (Spring Festival), which is also celebrated in overseas ethnic Chinese communities (for example in Malaysia, Thailand, or the USA).
-Traditional holidays are varied from region to region but most are scheduled according to the Chinese calendar; exceptions, like the Qingming and winter solstice days, fall on the respective jieqi (solar terms) in the agricultural calendar.
+Traditional holidays vary from region to region, but most are scheduled according to the Chinese calendar; exceptions, like the Qingming and winter solstice days, fall on the respective jieqi (solar terms) in the agricultural calendar.

 Four Traditional Festivals

-China's four recognized festivals are the Spring Festival (Chinese New Year), the Dragon Boat Festival, the Mid-Autumn Festival and the Qingming Festival.
+China's four recognized festivals are the Spring Festival (Chinese New Year), the Qingming Festival, the Dragon Boat Festival, and the Mid-Autumn Festival.